zaihanoi/zaihanoi.github.io/wu/cap/cap.md

 OK! after the scanning process, we have something to discover: `data`, `ip` and `netstat`.
 But after checking the website, I could not find anything useful.

-7. My next step is checking more carefully the website and after a while, I see something interesting:
+### Step 7.
+My next step is checking more carefully the website and after a while, I see something interesting:

    ![alt text](images/image-4.png)